MasonHames/MasonHames/README.md

 💬 Ask me about anything

-⚡ Fun fact: I waste most of my time playing games
+⚡ Fun fact: I exercise when I get stuck on a problem

 ## 🛠️ Technologies and Tools I use:
  <p>